Sony A6600: settings, tips and tricks

 Finder Color Temp

-Change the color temperature of the viewfinder (colder-warmer) to you liking.
+Change the color temperature of the viewfinder (colder-warmer) to your liking.
 I don’t make any adjustments here.

 Gamma Disp.
 Assist